nateybear/estimating-production-functions/README.md

 ## TODOs (a.k.a. this code is not 100% correct yet)

-1. ACF estimator looks incorrect for non-zero amounts of measurement error.
-  * Verify that measurement error is being generated correctly (particularly the *proportional to within variance* part)
-  * Verify that investment is being generated correctly
-  * Revist ACF estimation code.
-This seems fine.

-2. Add LP and OP estimation
+1. Add LP and OP estimation
+2. Extensions (investment shocks)